CorpDAO/corpdao.github.io/README.md

 You're hired.
 You're fired.
 I need you in on Monday.
 ## <a href="https://discord.gg/dTFACq3Srx">Join our Discord</a> for free CorpDAO tokens!
-Check the #guides channel in our Discord for instructions on how to get the free tokens by registering for our airdrop.
+Check the #whitelist channel in our Discord for instructions on how to get the free tokens by registering for our airdrop.

 ## What is Corporate DAO?
 Corporate DAO is a decentralized organization of thinkers, innovators, and revolutionists.